Students are taking on more debt than ever for an education, and Black Americans are reportedly facing more of the burden than other demographics.

 Of Americans between the ages of 18 and 29, 34% have student loan debt, according to the Pew Research Center.
 As of March 2019, the total amount of outstanding student debt was roughly $1.5 trillion, reportedly double the debt outstanding 20 years ago.

-If you miss a federal student loan payment, it’s considered delinquent.
+If you miss a federal student loan payment, it’s typically considered delinquent.
 You are in default on a loan if you don’t pay overdue payments by 270 days after the missed payment.
 When you default on a loan, the entire loan amount can be due immediately, among other consequences.
 Defaulting can have a negative impact on your credit score.
+(Note: Federal student loans have been in forbearance since the beginning of the pandemic, meaning that payments are paused and these loans have not accrued interest since March, 2020 and will not resume accruing interest through September, 2021.)

-The wealth gap, or the historical disparity in average household income between white Americans and black Americans, could be a key reason for the difference in student loan debt, according to some reports from the Federal Reserve.
-The median household income for white households in 2018 was $65,902, about 37% more than the median household income for black households of $41,511.
+The wealth gap, or the historical disparity in average household income between white Americans and Black Americans, could be a key reason for the difference in student loan debt, according to some reports from the Federal Reserve.
+The median household income for white households in 2019 was $72,204, about 37% more than the median household income for Black households of $45,438.

 How can you minimize student debt?

-If you are one of the many Americans with student debt, you can try these strategies to help pay off your loans.
+If you are one of the many Americans with student debt, you can try these tactics to help pay off your loans.

 While federal loans can give you more flexibility, including the ability to make deferrals on payments, and options for needs-based repayment that are based on income, some private lenders can offer you lower repayment terms, that could potentially save you hundreds of dollars each year.

-Another strategy could be paying more than the minimum amount due to the lender each month.
+Another method could be paying more than the minimum amount due to the lender each month, especially during the relief period during which federal loans are charging 0% interest when you can really make a dent in the principal you owe.
 Paying the minimum owed can make your payments stretch on for more years than you want.
-Adding an extra $20 to each monthly payment can help you chip away at your debt.
+If you can, even adding an extra $20 to each monthly payment can help you chip away at your debt faster.

 Some people might be eligible for student loan forgiveness.
 To be eligible for these programs, you typically have to be involved in some sort of public work, such as medicine or teaching.